babblevoice/projectrtp/README.md

-In seconds up to MA max size (5 seconds?), default is 1 second RMS power is calculated from each packet then averaged using a moving average filter. poweraverageduration = <int> moving average window to average power over
+In seconds up to MA max size (5 seconds?), default is 1 second RMS power is calculated from each packet then averaged using a moving average filter. poweraveragepackets = <int> moving average window to average power over

 must have started for this to kick in - if left out will just start startabovepower = <int>